 Zakat is much more than a religious obligation.
 It is a revolutionary micro financial system on which millions bank their hopes, every Islamic year.
-Hence, calculating zakat accurately s particularly important since this charity can make someone’s future, provide someone with another chance at life.
+Hence, calculating zakat accurately s particularly important since this charity can make someone’s future, and provide someone with another chance at life.
 In today’s discussion, we are going to discuss a subtopic of zakat calculations (type of wealth in zakat) that many Muslims struggle to comprehend every time they sit down to calculate zakat on their assets!
 We suppose if we had to formulate the subtopic into a question, it would be similar to one that you read in the title.
 Which type of wealth assets are included in zakat?
 Read this discussion till the very end, if you are in pursuit of a satisfactory answer to this question.
 Lots to learn from this discussion, we can promise you that much!

 Wealth & zakat conditions